riccardo-dagna/roguelike-tutorial-tcod/README.md

 - Chests (to correct random item generation by floor, and to tests)

 Mechanics to add in the game:
-- Condition (blindness, grab, petrification, charm, fear)
+- Condition (blindness, grab, charm, fear (added a beta, to be modified))
 - Extra effect of elemental damage
 - Special attacks (stats drain, percentile damage, rot, steal, engulf/digest, dispel)
 - New monster and items